womeninmove/virtual-decentralized-p2p-crowd-funding/README.md

 Pyramid Schemes and Scam website have been known to be short leaved and to close when there is high demand for payouts.
-Virtual Decentralized P2P Crowd Funding is not money focused but addresses a social key problem and then creates a community to grows for ever.
+Virtual Decentralized P2P Crowd Funding is not money focused but addresses a social key problem and then creates a community that grows forever.
 For example, Women In Move tackles the problem of underrating women and empowering them socially and economically.

-If adopted by all governments and by all women and supported by all men Women In Move will leave forever rather than short term money.
+If adopted by all governments and by all women and supported by all men Women In Move will leave forever.

 Embracing the spiritual and social virtues of giving - donating as well as the economic need to bless other people and see them succeed financial, WIM and its philosophy not only